 Never store propane in a garage.
 Propane is highly combustible!
 Anything with propane should be stored at least ten feet away from the house.

-Pay attention to your fire extinguisher and check to make sure it’s still in working condition.
+Pay attention to your fire extinguisher.
+Check to make sure it’s still in working condition.
 It’s important to have a fire extinguisher in your garage!
 If you’re not sure how to do this, read: Inspect Fire Extinguishers.

 Next, measure your space.
 You want to make sure that there is ample space for your car.
 Using chalk, draw a line from the garage door opening to where your car would be parked.
 Make sure none of the items you’re storing in the garage pass that line.